Acute Abdominal Pain

 Other problems such as:

-The symptoms you have will depend on the cause.
-The most common are:
+The symptoms a person has will depend on the cause.
+Common ones are:

-You will be asked for details about your pain.
-You will also be asked about other problems you may be having.
-A health history will be taken.
-You will be asked about any medicines you’ve taken.
+The doctor will ask about your symptoms and health history.
+You will be asked about your pain.
 A physical exam will be done.
 This will involve checking the pelvis and rectum.
-You may also have:

 Family Doctor—American Academy of Family Physicians